duydo/opensearch-analysis-vietnamese/README.md

 make install
 ```

-Check their [repo](https://github.com/coccoc/coccoc-tokenizer) for more information to build the library.
+Refer [the repo](https://github.com/coccoc/coccoc-tokenizer) for more information to build the library.

 ### Step 2: Build OpenSearch